Angry-Maid/rusted-mapper/README.md

 - [ ] Autosplitter (thanks to [tgb](https://github.com/Tgb03) for the idea and (partial)implementations)
 - [ ] Zone Mapper (i.e. for autosplitter feauture, and if it feasable)
 - [ ] Live/Learning modes

-### gather-mapper
-Simple GUI tool to create map of gatherables with additional info exported as `ron/json` formats.
-- [ ] Load image to edit
-- [ ] Add ability to place gatherable objects with additional information(upstairs/downstairs, for lockers/boxes regular/padlock/hacklock)
-- [ ] Export to `ron/json` and other etc. types if need arises.